 Song forms are generally made up of a number of sections that may or may not be repeated within the same song.
-Popular music is generally based on the use of traditional sectional song forms, or structures that are derived from those traditional song forms.
+Popular music is generally based on the use of traditional sectional song forms, or song structures that are derived from those traditional song forms.
 Derived song forms are often based upon strophic form (AAA song form), 32-bar form (AABA song form), verse-chorus form (AB song form) and 12-bar blues form (AAB song form).
 Songs with a different melody and chord progression for each stanza, in other words there are no repeated sections (called ‘through composed form’), are far less common in western popular music.

 This article gives an overview of the different fundamental song forms, and where those song forms are currently being used in popular songs.
 It provides a basic understanding of common modern song forms, although, for simplicity, some of the root musical forms or classifications of musical forms have only been referenced rather than explored completely.

 Song Form describes the structure of songs in an easy to understand framework.
-When using song form letters are assigned to the different sections of a song, where repeated sections are assigned the same letter as was assigned on the first occurance of that section.
+When using song form letters are assigned to the different sections of a song, where repeated sections are assigned the same letter as was assigned on the first occurrence of that section.
 The letters then create a map of the overall song, or the song architecture of the key feature of that type of song.
 Thinking of song form helps song writers retain an overview of songs and how the sections of music that make up the song are organized.

 It should be noted that the meaning of some terms such as "verse" and "chorus" has changed over the years.